remix-run/remix/docs/tutorials/jokes.md

 There are several areas in the tutorial where we stick code behind one of these `<details>` elements.
 This is so you can choose how much copy/paste you want to do without us spoiling it for you.
 We don't recommend struggling with concepts unrelated to Remix though, like guessing what class names to use.
 Feel free to reference these sections to check your work once you get the main point of the tutorial.
 Or if you want to run through things quickly then you can just copy/paste stuff as you go as well.
 We won't judge you!

 </details>

+We'll be linking to various docs (Remix docs as well as web docs on [MDN](https://developer.mozilla.org/en-US/)) throughout the tutorial (if you don't already use MDN, you'll find yourself using it a _lot_ with Remix, and getting better at the web while you're at it).
+If you're ever stuck, make sure you check into any docs links you may have skipped.
+Part of the goal of this tutorial is to get you acclimated to the Remix and web API documentation, so if something's explained in the docs, then you'll be linked to those instead of rehashing it all out in here.

+This tutorial will be using TypeScript.
+Feel free to follow along and skip/remove the TypeScript bits.
+We find that Remix is made even better when you're using TypeScript, especially since we'll also be using [prisma](https://www.prisma.io/) to access our data models from the sqlite database.

 💿 Hello, I'm Rachel the Remix Disk.
 This tutorial has a lot of words and mixed throughout is stuff you're actually supposed to _do_ that can kinda get lost in the words.
 So I'll show up wherever you're supposed to actually _do_ something.
 I hope you enjoy the tutorial!